naninovel/docs/docs/en/guide/integration-options.md

 # Integration Options

 While Naninovel is focused around traditional visual novel games and works best as a template for one, it's possible to integrate the engine with existing projects.
-If you're making a 3D adventure game, RPG or game of any other genre — you can still use Naninovel as a drop-in dialogue system.
+If you're making a 3D adventure game, RPG, or a game of any other genre — you can still use Naninovel as a drop-in dialogue system.

 ![](https://i.gyazo.com/b1b6042db4a91b3a8cee74236b33c17c.mp4)

-There are multiple ways you can integrate Naninovel with a custom project and specific implementation will depend on the type of the project and what exactly you want to achieve with Naninovel.
-In the following documentation we'll list various configuration options and API that could be useful for "pairing" Naninovel with a standalone game.
-Before you continue, take a look at the [engine architecture](/guide/engine-architecture) to better understand how it behaves on a conceptual level.
+There are multiple ways you can integrate Naninovel with a custom project; the specific implementation depends on the project type and what you want to achieve.
+In the following documentation we'll list various configuration options and APIs that can be useful for "pairing" Naninovel with a standalone game.
+Before you continue, take a look at the [engine architecture](/guide/engine-architecture) to better understand its conceptual behavior.

 ::: tip EXAMPLE
-Check out the [integration sample](/guide/samples#integration) where Naninovel is used both as drop-in dialogue system for a 3D adventure game and as a standalone novel mode.
+Check out the [integration sample](/guide/samples#integration) where Naninovel is used both as a drop-in dialogue system for a 3D adventure game and as a standalone novel mode.
 :::

 ## Manual Initialization

-When `Initialize On Application Load` option in the engine configuration menu is enabled, the engine services will automatically initialize on application start.
+When the `Initialize On Application Load` option in the engine configuration menu is enabled, engine services automatically initialize on application start.

 ![](https://i.gyazo.com/6349692c2e2036e908e41c3d89509102.png)

-Unless you want to begin your game in novel mode, you would rather manually initialize the engine when it's actually needed by either invoking a static `RuntimeInitializer.Initialize()` method from C# or adding a `Runtime Initializer` component to a game object on scene; the latter will make the engine initialize when the scene is loaded in Unity.
+Unless you want to begin your game in novel mode, you should manually initialize the engine when it's needed by invoking the static `RuntimeInitializer.Initialize()` method from C# or by adding a `Runtime Initializer` component to a GameObject in the scene; the latter will make the engine initialize when the scene is loaded in Unity.

-Below is an example of manual initialization from a [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) script:
+Below is an example of manual initialization from a MonoBehaviour script:

 ```csharp
 using Naninovel;